mwright-pivotal/user-service/README.md

 1. Deploy UAA to the default namespace where you have deployed cf4k8s.
 Be sure to set values for your admin user and desired database.
 2. To access the UAA cli, run `kubectl run --generator=run-pod/v1 tmp-shell --rm -i --tty --image governmentpaas/cf-uaac -- /bin/sh`
-3. copy/paste the commands from scripts/uaa-setup found in this repo into the terminal window to configure UAA
+3. copy/paste the commands from scripts/uaa-setup.sh found in this repo into the terminal window to configure UAA
 4. As of this repo creation, all CF workloads get deployed to cf-workloads.
 Edit configmap k8s/user-service-configmap.yaml to match your values for UAA.
 Create ConfigMap in namespace cf-workloads
 5. User Service uses Spring Cloud Kubernetes Config to process config maps.
 In order to do so, Spring needs a service account and your k8s cert info so it can read configmaps in the cf-workloads namespace.
 Update manifest-noservice.yml to reflect your creds created for the application.
 For demo purposes you can pull these values from your KUBECONFIG.
+6. Build the app then push the app to cf4k8s `cf push -f build/manifest.yml`